 Your property is an HMO if both of the following apply:

 - at least 3 tenants live there, forming more than one household

 - toilet, bathroom or kitchen facilities are shared

 A household is either a single person or members of the same family who live together.
 It includes people who are married or living together and people in same-sex relationships.

-Properties with more than 2 storeys and more than 4 occupants must be licensed.
+Properties with more than two storeys and more than four occupants must be licensed.

 Fire doors will be required to protect the main means of escape, mainly the stairway, from the top floor through to the front external door.

 The fire doors must comply with BS476 Parts 20-22 1987.

 A fire detection system is required, to give early warning to occupants.
 This will comprise interlinked mains powered and battery back-up detectors distributed in all risk areas.